IOP-Experiments/otree-double-auction/README.md

 _note: All docker containers must be running.
 After the resetdb the web container must be restarted._

 ## Data Export
 Data can be exported from the admin panel.
-For demonstration, "example_analysis.do" for STATA is provided to graph the average trading price, the average share of bots and the number of trades per round.
-For this example analysis, the data has to be exported in wide format (i.e. "AllApps").
+For a demonstration analysis, "example_analysis.do" for STATA is provided to graph the average trading price, the average share of bots and the number of trades per round.
+For this example analysis, the data has to be exported in wide format (i.e. "AllApps") and then imported to STATA manually.
+Note that this only works for one market per session.
 ## Creating a Session
 Once you run the oTree server, you can create a session by clicking "Create Session" in the "Sessions" tab.

 **General Notes**

 You need to configure your session by clicking "Configure Session" and verify that the variables "Number of participants" and "market_size" is consistent.
 Please acknowledge that the instructions as provided with the game are not completely flexible to all settings.
-E.g. the examples provided in the instructions might be inconsistent with your settings: We calculate the profit of a trade on the example of a valuation of 50 but if you choose to only distribute valuations from 1 to 10, you would want to change the examples in the instructions manually.
+E.g., the examples provided in the instructions might be inconsistent with your settings: We calculate the profit of a trade on the example of a valuation of 50 but if you choose to only distribute valuations from 1 to 10, you would want to change the examples in the instructions manually.
+In addition, if you disable the bot service, you should change the information about bots in the standard instructions.

 **Configure Session**

-- `Number of participants`: Enter the total amount of participants of your session. _Note that currently participants are evenly distributed to be buyer and seller._
+- `Number of participants`: Enter the total amount of participants of your session. _Note that currently participants are evenly distributed to be buyer and seller.
+In the case of an odd total number of participants, one more buyer is added to the market._

 - `bot_enable`: Check if you want bots enabled (note that you need to run redis).
   `bot_enable (unchecked)`: Participants who leave the game by terminating their web session, will be indicated as "inactive" without further action.